-The notes are convertible into 620,095 shares of common stock and warrants to purchase 620,095 shares of common stock at \$.35 per share were granted in connection therewith.
-The notes bear interest at 8% and have passed their original maturity date of April 2008.
+There are also outstanding convertible notes to purchase shares of our common stock at an exercise price of \$.35 per share, which were issued in conjunction with the bridge loan we undertook in July 2007 but also considered part of the October 2008 financing.
+The convertible notes total \$170,000 and are held by seven holders.
+The notes are convertible into 620,095 shares of common stock and warrants to purchase 620,095 shares of common stock were granted in connection therewith.
+The notes bear no interest rate and have passed their original maturity date of April 2008.
 If there is no effective registration statement registering the underlying shares by within 180 days of the closing of the October 2008 private placement offering, these notes contain certain monetary penalties imposed upon the Company.
-The Company will incur a penalty of \$5,000 payable pro-rata to note holders for each month after 180 days from the October financing closing date until such registration is declared effective or until the shares are available for sale under Rule 144.
-In addition, the Company will be required to issue additional shares to the purchasers of units in the October 2008 financing, equal to 2% of the shares purchased in the financing, for each month beyond 180 days from the closing date until the registration is declared effective with a maximum of 16% or 728,458 shares.
-This penalty was provided to create an incentive for the Company to complete the registration of the securities tied to this investment.
+These penalties will not exceed 16% of the total funds raised, or approximately \$250,000, which would be paid out on a pro rate basis to the investors of the October 2008 offering.
+This penalty was provided to create incentive for the Company to complete the registration of the securities tied to this investment.